Well, 15th April saw the Chirk Triathlon take place so did the winter training pay off?

 Well here we are, end of January and entering my 4th week of "training" This week has been a little shuffled about due to the Carling and FA Cup competitions, but Liverpool came out of that well :D Fitted in the 3 gym sessions, 2 runs and 2 swim drill sets.
 Got the Garmin sensor fitted to the bike now, so yesterdays ride was GPS tracked and monitoring speed, cadence and heart rate.

-Made the decision to get the tyre glued on to my 808 yesterday and to be honest it wasn't too bad a job, I guess time will tell if my skills will actually keep the tyre on the rim. :wacko:
+Made the decision to get the tyre glued on to my 808 yesterday and to be honest it wasn't too bad a job, I

 Did my first training session with OOTri this week, a one hour turbo training session.
 For those of you who don't know, this where you use your bike on a roller so that you are stationary.
 Hard work, but I enjoyed it.
 Bit lost without a heart rate monitor and cadence sensor..... but thats all about to change with my new training toy, a lovely Garmin Forerunner 910XT :D